TheJumpCloud/jumpcloud-ADMU/ReadMe.md

 ```

- If the paramaters -AcceptEULA -InstallJCAgent -LeaveDomain  or -ForceReboot is not added to the command it will default to $false.
+ If the paramaters -AcceptEULA -InstallJCAgent -LeaveDomain  or -ForceReboot are not added to the command they will default to $false.

  The Powershell script has validation on the main parameters and requires them to not to be empty as well as the -jumpcloudconnectkey must be 40chars or it will not move forward.